gforcada/haproxy_log_analysis/README.rst

                           e.g ip[192.168.1.1],ssl,path[/some/path].
 See --list-
                           filters to get a full list of them.
-    -n, --negate-filter   Make filters passed with -f work the other way around, i.e. ifthe ``ssl`` filter is passed instead of showing only ssl requests it will show non-ssl traffic.
-If the ``ip`` filter isused, then all but that ip passed to the filter will be used.
+    -n, --negate-filter   Make filters passed with -f work the other way around, i.e. if the ``ssl`` filter is passed instead of showing only ssl requests it will show non-ssl traffic.
+If the ``ip`` filter is used, then all but that ip passed to the filter will be used.
     --list-commands       Lists all commands available.
     --list-filters        Lists all filters available.
     --json                Output results in json.